-Clarity of writing usually follows clarity of thought.
-So think about what you want to say, then say it as simply as possible.
-Remember that, though you are interested in your article and topic, others may not be as motivated.
-We want to encourage and make it easier for everyone to read your article, so keep it simple.
+Think about what you want to say, then say it as simply as possible.
+Remember that, though you are interested in your topic, others may not be as motivated.
 We expect our readers to come from all walks of life and with various backgrounds and areas of expertise.

 Here are some recommended guidelines:

 - Keep it simple!
-Each article submitted should be readily understandable, written in plain, everyday language.
+Assume your readers are college-educated and motivated but not academics.
+Each article submitted should be readily understandable and written in plain, everyday language.
 The goal is to support your thesis with sound argumentation and rational discourse, while also keeping it readily understandable.

-- If it is possible to cut out a word, always cut it out.
-Edit your own work before submission and look for excessive wordiness.
+- Edit your own work before submission and look for excessive wordiness.

-- Never use a foreign phrase, a strictly scientific or philosophical term, or jargon word if you can think of a plain English or non-technical equivalent.
-If you must use technical language, use a footnote to explain the word or phrase usage.
+- If you must use technical language, use a footnote to explain the word or phrase usage.

 - Be respectful of other writers who are referenced in your document, even ones you disagree with.